-The following video reviews HIPAA Guidelines.
+The following video reviews body mechanics.
 Please read each slide carefully.
 Each slide will remain on the screen for 15 seconds.
 You may pause and play as needed to continue reading if you need more time.
 It is recommended to watch this training in full screen.
 The text has been provided below in the event you prefer that format.

 - Assist and Transfer Clients in a safe and caring manner

 - Avoid Injury while assisting Clients